Call it what you like –

 Additionally, Tupperware is relatively cheap and accessible anywhere with a grocery store.

-These are excellent for a variety of functional purposes.
-They can be used for arranging and labeling drugs or different sizes of bandages.
+They can be used for arranging and labeling drugs or different sizes of adhesive bandages.

-Use a sharpie to label them clearly.
+Use a Sharpie to label them clearly.

-Zip-lock bags are also effective at containing spills, so that leaky soap or iodine bottle doesn’t taint the rest of your emergency survival kit.
+So that leaky soap or iodine bottle doesn’t taint the rest of your emergency survival kit.

-A good rule of thumb: Keep it in a zip-lock bag if it leaks.
+Keep it in a zip-lock bag if it leaks.

 These bottles are great for storing medication.